Synopsis & Songs

 Eldora finally expresses her feelings to her mother, the Empress, (“I’m Afraid I’m a Fool in Love” + AUDIO).
 The Empress never questions the invisibility of the Emperor's new clothes, but urges Eldora to listen to the voice inside her.

 Ladyship overhears Mach boasting of his con game and confronts him, declaring that his clothes for the Emperor are lies and nothing.
 Mach retorts that Ladyship’s empire and the Plan are the same kind of lies, consisting of nothing.
 They are partners in deception, Mach says.
-Ladyship reluctantly concedes to maintain her empire (“Lip Service Tango”).
+Ladyship reluctantly concedes to maintain her grip on empire (“Lip Service Tango”).

 The Emperor goes to the Empress in her bedchamber and confesses that he cannot see the clothes (“I Cannot See It”).
 The Empress urges him to fake that he sees it, over and over again, until he believes his fakery is true—as everybody does.